cameronkerrnz/cameronkerrnz.github.io/content/posts/2023/reimplementation-of-learning-python-to-go.md

 date = 2023-08-15T21:54:45+12:00
-title = "Reimplementation of Learning :: a Python to Go Retrospective" description = "Encouraging System Admins / Engineers to Improve their Programming" slug = "A Python to Go Retrospective" authors = ["Cameron Kerr"] tags = ["Retrospective", "Programming", "Growth", "Python", "Go"]
+title = "Reimplementation of Learning :: a Python to Go Retrospective" description = "Encouraging System Admins / Engineers to Improve their Programming" summary = "PoC coding and reimplementation of Python and Go for metrics and log parsing using an example of 389 Directory Service." slug = "A Python to Go Retrospective" authors = ["Cameron Kerr"] tags = ["Retrospective", "Programming", "Growth", "Python", "Go"]